-Mr. Qiang Gao has served as our vice president since April 2016.
-Mr. Gao joined Sinovac Beijing in 2002 and has served as quality control manager, quality assurance manager, R&D manager and R&D director at Sinovac Beijing in the past years, and the general manager of Sinovac R&D since 2010.
-He is responsible for developing our new vaccine products, including EV71 vaccine.
+Mr. Qiang Gao has served as our chief operating officer since April 2020.
+Mr. Gao joined Sinovac Beijing in 2002 and has served as quality control manager, quality assurance manager, R&D manager and R&D director at Sinovac Beijing in the past years, the general manager of Sinovac LS since 2010, and our vice president since April 2016.
+Mr. Gao has participated in the development of several vaccine varieties, including influenza vaccine, SARS vaccine, inactivated H5N1 influenza (avian flu) vaccine, EV71 vaccine, COVID-19 vaccine, ongoing sIPV vaccine and declared 23-valent pneumonia vaccine.
+Under his leadership, we successfully passed the WHO assessment and were selected to be eligible to import inactivated polio vaccine technology from the Netherlands and participate in the global polio eradication project.
+This project makes China become one of only six developing countries eligible for the technology transfer.
+Mr. Gao is currently a member of the Beijing Virus Society, Master of Engineering Supervisor of Institute of Microbiology (Chinese Academy of Sciences), and a subject review expert of the Beijing Municipal Science and Technology Commission.
 Mr. Gao received a master's degree and a bachelor's degree in microbiology from the University of Agriculture, PRC.

 Ms. Jing Li has served as our vice president since April 2016.
 Ms. Li was named as quality person of Sinovac Beijing in March 2015.
 Since she joined Sinovac Beijing in 2003, she has worked in different roles in production and quality function, including quality assurance vice manager, department manager of hepatitis A vaccine production and director of vaccine production at Sinovac Beijing.
-Ms. Li is also in charge of the production of our EV71 vaccine.
+Ms. Li has successively organized and completed the production and site inspection of EV71 vaccine, the commercial production and application of 23-valent pneumococcal polysaccharide vaccine.
+As the project leader, she organized and led the effort to pass WHO pre-certification assessment of hepatitis A vaccine, which significantly promoted the export sales of hepatitis A vaccine.
 Ms. Li received a master's degree in physiology from the University of Agriculture, PRC.